adafii/ties323/server/README.md

 zone ofu.fi/IN: loaded serial 2024030401
 OK
 ```
-- I opened port 53 for udp and tcp traffic from nftables config and reloaded nftables.
+- Port 53 was opened for udp and tcp traffic from nftables config and reloaded nftables
-- Finally, 'systemctl enable --now named' to enable and start bind.
+- Finally, 'systemctl enable --now named' to enable and start bind
-- I can now query records from my own workstation:
+- I can now directly query records from my own workstation:
 ```
 % dig +nocomment @65.108.60.126 ofu.fi any